 Drinking Bowel Prep Liquid Tips:

-I applied the same tips to this prep as I have to others in the past:
+I applied the same tips to this prep as I have to others in the past: drink them cold and with a straw.

 Typically during bowel preps, I’ve been anxious and scared they’re not working.
 I’ll drink several ounces of bowel prep liquid and then… nothing.
 The bowel movements often don’t begin for several hours, even with my shortened colon.